To spark a spirit of thankfulness, utilize these heart-warming gratitude writing prompts.

 Gratitude Writing Prompts

-Here you will find a variety of gratitude writing prompts for students.
+Here you will find a variety of gratitude writing prompts that even reluctant writers love.

 1. Who are you most grateful to have in your life and why?

 2. How do you show gratitude to people who have done something nice for you?

 3. Today, what three things are you most grateful for and why?